-REBOA (Resuscitative Endovascular Balloon Occlusion of the Aorta) is a novel and minimally invasive method of stopping uncontrollable haemorrhage from severe injury.
+REBOA (Resuscitative Endovascular Balloon Occlusion of the Aorta) is a minimally invasive method of stopping uncontrollable haemorrhage from severe injury.
 It involves inserting a small balloon catheter via the femoral artery in the groin, up into the aorta, the main blood vessel that leaves the heart and descends towards the feet.
 The procedure is used for patients who are rapidly bleeding to death.
 The principle is akin to applying a tourniquet to an area that was previously unreachable.

-Today, still around 50% of patients in shock from a pelvic fracture die before arriving, or immediately on arriving in the Emergency Department, before any meaningful intervention can be achieved.
+Around 50% of patients in shock from a pelvic fracture die before arriving, or immediately on arriving in the Emergency Department, before any meaningful intervention can be achieved.
 At the Royal London Hospital, we estimated around one person per month was dying of a catastrophic bleed who could potentially be saved by REBOA.

 The procedure was first described in 1954 when it was attempted in three cases to save casualties in the Korean War.
 Unfortunately these early attempts were unsuccessful, as were many cases since then as the procedure was typically reserved for patients in or close to cardiac arrest, by which time the battle may already be lost.
-We feel sure that a more proactive approach, delivered at the roadside will save lives.
+We felt sure that a more proactive approach, delivered at the roadside would save lives.